About the Artist

 What do you enjoy outside of painting?

-I’m also very passionate about the idea of running art workshops one day, creating spaces where people can come together and reconnect with their own creativity.
+I’ve recently taken up photography as another creative outlet so let’s see where that leads.
+I’m also very passionate about running art workshops, creating spaces where people can come together and reconnect with their own creativity.

 What are your creative goals for the future?